 A lesson comparing three main types of opinion stories.

-Title The Difference Between News and Opinion Description A lesson on determining the purpose of a piece of writing Summary The teacher will present about the difference between opinion and news stories as well as how to determine the purpose of a piece of writing.
+Description This is a lesson, the teacher will present about the difference between opinion and news stories as well as how to determine the purpose of a piece of writing.
 After the presentation, students will look at examples of news and opinion writing and determine the …